Reset techniques explained

 If your main concern is tight hamstrings the usual approach would be to force those muscles into relaxation by applying lots of pressure.

-Our approach is to activate your gluteal muscles (buttocks) so your hamstrings can relax.
+my approach is to activate your gluteal muscles (buttocks) so your hamstrings can relax.

 - Techniques used in session

 Trigger point therapy involves the applying of sustained pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body.
 You will also find that your muscular “knots” are commonly trigger points.